 - 2 hours to Half Day Time to Spend

 Read about how we rank Things to Do.

-South of Carmel-by-the-Sea, the Point Lobos State Natural Reserve receives praise from almost everyone who visits this pristine portion of coastal terrain.
-The dramatic rock formations rising from the ocean have most visitors gawking, while the cute creatures like pocket gopher and the rare southern sea otter keep the nature lovers smiling.
-The reserve's many trails offer hikers both easy and challenging opportunities: The Cypress Grove Trail is especially popular due to its views of the rugged coast and the gnarled Monterey cypress trees that perch precariously on the seaside cliffs.
+South of Carmel-by-the-Sea, the Point Lobos State Natural Reserve receives praise from almost everyone who visits.
+The dramatic rock formations rising from the ocean have most visitors gawking, while the cute creatures like pocket gopher and the southern sea otter keep the nature-lovers smiling.
+The reserve's 13 trails offer hikers both easy and challenging opportunities.
+The Cypress Grove Trail is especially popular due to its views of the rugged coast and the gnarled Monterey cypress trees that perch precariously on the seaside cliffs.

 Parking inside the reserve costs $10, but many travelers park outside of it along Highway 1 and walk in for free (though a $1 donation is recommended).
-Visitors are welcome from 8 a.m. to 7 p.m. in the summer and till 5 p.m. in the winter.
+Visitors are welcome from 8 a.m. to 7 p.m.
 For more information, check out the Point Lobos Foundation's website.